 DreamHost cannot guarantee that any data will be retained on inactive (suspended/closed/disabled) accounts for longer than two weeks following the account's status change.
 See the following knowledge base articles for more information on how you can back up your account or make a payment:

 Your DreamHost panel offers a domain restore option to restore your domain.
 This only restores files on your web server, not your database server.
-Some websites do not use a database so this article is all you need to restore your site.
+Some websites do not use a database and only need this article to restore the site.

-The files are restored from the web server your site is currently hosted on.
+When you restore a website, the files are restored from your site's web server.
 The restore service does not restore data from any other web server you may have previously migrated from.

 If your site is running WordPress or any other software that uses a database, view the following article for instructions on how to also restore your database: